-Shout out to my Salomon hiking boots!
+Shout out to my Salomon hiking boots (men’s and women’s)!
 I wore these bad boys the entire time, even in ankle deep water, and my feet did not get wet.
-Follow the link to find these bad boys on Amazon.
-I also recommend pairing the hiking boots with Darn Tough Vermont socks – also found on Amazon.
+I also recommend pairing the hiking boots with Darn Tough Vermont socks (men’sand women’s).
 I’m a full cushion fan, but there are lots of different types and they truly stand-up to any hiking challenge.
 I refuse to put anything else on my feet when I’m on my nature adventures.

 Summertime is perfect if you’re concerned about getting your feet wet – I don’t blame you! – the National Park Service installs foot bridges – makes waterproof shoes a luxury and not a requirement.